yash-moon/Flutter-SignUp-SignIn-UI-Design/README.md

 # Flutter SignUp/SignIn UI

-This is implementation of a beautiful SignUp/SignIn page design in Flutter.\n Design Credits : https://dribbble.com/shots/11583564-Mobile-Sign-Up-Form
+This is implementation of a beautiful SignUp/SignIn page design in Flutter.
+Design Credits : https://dribbble.com/shots/11583564-Mobile-Sign-Up-Form

 Tools/Softwares Used -